ticohq/tico-fbneo/src/burner/libretro/README.md

 ### Where is the hires dipswitch on vector games ?
 It seems gone.

-It has been replaced by a more global "Resolution" core option affecting all vector games at once.
+It was streamlined into a global `Resolution` core option affecting all vector games at once, with new resolutions available.

 For best visual results, it's recommended to match your screen's height, some examples using a 1080p screen :
 * for horizontal games, you'll want to use 1440x1080